PSHCE (including RSE) Curriculum at JFS – Currently under review

 To be responsible and care for all humankind as loyal citizens of the United Kingdom

 The curriculum focuses on the five main elements of RSE and aims overtime to reach beyond statutory requirements.

 British Values and Preparation for Life in Britain

 Wherever possible, the curriculum at JFS aims to teach the British values of tolerance, mutual respect, democracy, the rule of law and individual liberty.
 Further information on this can be found in the document British Values Statement.
 Beyond timetabled lessons, students are given many opportunities to develop the appropriate skills and attitudes needed to make a valuable contribution to society, both now and in the future.
 An additional intent of the British Values Educational programme is to ensure that students understand that such values align with the Jewish ethos of JFS.
 It aims to support and encourage strong Jewish and wider communal engagement in their future lives.

 Relationships and Sex Education

-All students study age-appropriate RSE in accordance with our policy in this area at all Key Stages.
+All students study age-appropriate RSE in accordance with the statutory requirements across all Key Stages.